DeepLearnI/demo-project/TUTORIAL.md

  is messy and difficult to manage.
 Foundations makes this straightforward!
-We're going to write a simple script to immediately kick off
- 20 jobs of a random search on our cluster.
+We're going to write a simple script to immediately kick off a set of jobs of a random search on our cluster.

 In the editor, right click on the `experiment_management/` folder and create a